OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §2.3 Content

-The OpenDMA class architecture knows the special data type “Content” that is not usual to other well known object models.
+The OpenDMA class architecture knows the special data type “Content” that is not common in other well known object models.
 This data type stores very large octet streams and is accessed in a stream typed manner.

 ##### §2.4 Cardinality

-Each data type (scalar or reference) can hold either exactly one (single value) or a list of zero or more (multi value) elements of the same data type.
+Data of each data type can be either single valued or multi valued.
+Single valued data has exactly one value of the data type whereas multi valued data has a list of one or more elements of the same data type.
+An empty list of values is not allowed (see Nullability §2.4).

 ##### §2.5 Data type id